ultimate271/notes/gibson/neuromancer07.md

 The light from the rooftop vanished, leaving him with mismatched afterimages of muzzle-flash, monster, and white beam.
 His ears rang.

+### In the aftermath, Riviera is subdued, Molly reveals herself, and Terzibashjian, injured, tells them to call for Mahmut
 Then the light returned, bobbing now, searching the shadows.
 Terzibashjian was leaning against a steel door, his face very white in the glare.
 He held his left wrist and watched blood drip from a wound in his left hand.
 The blond man,